mayrf/fedimint.org/docs/MiniMintDetails/Architecture.md

 Clients communicate with federation members via a REST API.
 They are expected to communicate with as many members as necessary for the required assurances since some might be malicious.

 Communication is asynchronous.
-First clients submit a transaction.
-After that they can query the transaction’s status.
-If the transaction is found to be faulty the status will be error and the transaction will not be submitted to the consensus.
+First, clients submit a transaction.
+After that, they can query the transaction’s status.
+If the transaction is found to be faulty, the status will be **error** and the transaction will not be submitted to the consensus.

-Once a transaction was included in a consensus round its state changes from **proposed** to **accepted** or **error** in case there was a previously undetected problem (e.g. quick double spend).
+Once a transaction was included in a consensus round, its state changes from **proposed** to **accepted** or **error** in case there was a previously undetected problem (e.g. quick double spend).

 Note that the accepted state is not final.
-Depending on the module outputs may need further action, e.g. generating blind signatures or actually submitting a withdrawal transaction.
+Depending on the module, outputs may need further action, e.g. generating blind signatures or actually submitting a withdrawal transaction.
 These will show up in the status as they become available.